 – Assisting clients with critical regulatory and quality assurance matters including government inspections and recalls.

-- As a member of the Senior Living Industry Group, he has advised senior living organizations on a number of matters including complex organizational affiliations.
+– As a member of the Senior Living Industry Group, he has advised senior living organizations on a number of matters, including complex organizational affiliations, as outlined in the Senior Living section below.

 Food & Agribusiness